dlnsk/h-rbac/README.md

 ## Overview

-This module is wrapper for [authorization logic](https://laravel.com/docs/11.x/authorization#creating-policies) and control access to resources of Laravel 5.1 and later.
+This module is a wrapper for [authorization logic](https://laravel.com/docs/11.x/authorization#creating-policies) and control access to resources of Laravel 5.1 and later.

 **Let's describe the minimum required ability of RBAC** (in my opinion).